 Extending the lifetime and reliability of materials and facilities is an OMV priority for ensuring safe, sustainable and cost-efficient hydrocarbon production.
 OMV implemented extensive corrosion control and material selection programs for optimum equipment performance and maximum service life, saving more than EUR 450 mn over the past 20 years.
 With the recent increase in sour crude, pipelines and processing equipment degrade faster than usual.
 OMV is investigating new technologies, such as nanotechnology coatings, to improve

-Within OMV’s recently established nanotechnology department, research is directed to increase integrity, improve production and finally reduce operating costs.
-Initial tests have been started with a successful first pilot in Romania, where the cost for chemicals to avoid paraffin problems could be reduced substantially.
+Within OMV’s nanotechnology department, research is directed to increase integrity, improve production and finally reduce operating costs.
+Initial tests started with a successful first pilot in Romania, where the cost for chemicals to avoid paraffin problems could be reduced substantially.
 Additionally, the number of well interventions could be lowered.

 During the production of oil, salt water is produced from the oil reservoir.
 After many years of oil production, the produced water content in the production stream can be 95% or more.
 In other words, the valuable oil stream is only 5%.
 Therefore, effectively managing the produced water is essential for producing oil in a cost-efficient way.
 Thus, OMV develops and implements innovative and environment-friendly technologies for effective cleaning of produced salt water.
 This is the foundation for Improved and Smart Oil Recovery where salt water is reinjected into the reservoir and mobilizes incremental oil.
 By that, we close the produced water loop and take care of our environment.